flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

 **What is cached:**

 - Parser instances for entries and comments.
+  (Base objects are stored in APCu and **cloned** on retrieval to avoid shared-state mutation.)
 - Image metadata (`getimagesize()`, IPTC, etc.).
 - Obfuscated email strings.
 - Toolbar dropdown lists (images, galleries, attachments) for the editor.